-The Agency shall give advance notice to Zimbabwe before arrival of inspectors at facilities or material balance areas outside facilities, as follows:
+The Agency shall give advance notice to the Marshall Islands before arrival of inspectors at facilities or material balance areas outside facilities, as follows:

-- (a) for ad hoc inspections pursuant to Article 70(c), at least 24 hours; for those pursuant to Article 70(a) and (b) as well as the activities provided for in Article 47, at least one week; - (b) for special inspections pursuant to Article 72, as promptly as possible after Zimbabwe and the Agency have consulted as provided for in Article 76, it being understood that notification of arrival normally will constitute part of the consultations; and - (c) for routine inspections pursuant to Article 71, at least 24 hours in respect of the facilities referred to in Article 79(b) and sealed storage installations containing plutonium or uranium enriched to more than 5%, and one week in all other cases.
+- (a) for ad hoc inspections pursuant to Article 70(c), at least 24 hours; for those pursuant to Article 70(a) and (b) as well as the activities provided for in Article 47, at least one week; - (b) for special inspections pursuant to Article 72, as promptly as possible after the Marshall Islands and the Agency have consulted as provided for in Article 76, it being understood that notification of arrival normally will constitute part of the consultations; and - (c) for routine inspections pursuant to Article 71, at least 24 hours in respect of the facilities referred to in Article 79(b) and sealed storage installations containing plutonium or uranium enriched to more than 5%, and one week in all other cases.

 Such notice of inspections shall include the names of the inspectors and shall indicate the facilities and the material balance areas outside facilities to be visited and the periods during which they will be visited.
-If the inspectors are to arrive from outside Zimbabwe the Agency shall also give advance notice of the place and time of their arrival in Zimbabwe.
+If the inspectors are to arrive from outside the Marshall Islands the Agency shall also give advance notice of the place and time of their arrival in the Marshall Islands.

 Notwithstanding the provisions of Article 82, the Agency may, as a supplementary measure, carry out without advance notification a portion of the routine inspections pursuant to Article 79 in accordance with the principle of random sampling.
-In performing any unannounced inspections, the Agency shall fully take into account any operational programme provided by Zimbabwe pursuant to Article 63(b).
-Moreover, whenever practicable, and on the basis of the operational programme, it shall advise Zimbabwe periodically of its general programme of announced and unannounced inspections, specifying the general periods when inspections are foreseen.
-In carrying out any unannounced inspections, the Agency shall make every effort to minimize any practical difficulties for Zimbabwe and for facility operators, bearing in mind the relevant provisions of Articles 43 and 88.
-Similarly Zimbabwe shall make every effort to facilitate the task of the inspectors.
+In performing any unannounced inspections, the Agency shall fully take into account any operational programme provided by the Marshall Islands pursuant to Article 63(b).
+Moreover, whenever practicable, and on the basis of the operational programme, it shall advise the Marshall Islands periodically of its general programme of announced and unannounced inspections, specifying the general periods when inspections are foreseen.
+In carrying out any unannounced inspections, the Agency shall make every effort to minimize any practical difficulties for the Marshall Islands and for facility operators, bearing in mind the relevant provisions of Articles 43 and 88.
+Similarly the Marshall Islands shall make every effort to facilitate the task of the inspectors.